ucscode/X2Client/README.md

 # X2Client

-Convert HTML 5 related syntax into Table format supported by all email clients
+Convert HTML 5 related syntax into Table format supported by **MULTIPLE** email clients

 One of the biggest pain ever encountered in coding is sending email.
 As advance as browsers are getting, the support for HTML 5 syntax is not versatile in email clients.